whitneylosinski/Eat.Sleep.Data/README.md

 #### Connection of draft model to Postgres Database:

-Both the draft models were successfully linked to the Heroku postgres database as exhibited in the following link's image:
+Both the draft models are linked to the Heroku postgres database and running properly as shown in the following image:

 - <a href = "https://github.com/whitneylosinski/Eat.Sleep.Data/wiki/Database">Postgres Database Example</a>